Amazon S3 is one of the most popular services of AWS, which allows you to store and fetch colossal amounts of data to and fro the S3 buckets.

 • You can also share the dashboard with your colleagues or anyone across the organization by publishing it.
 You must also configure the plan to update the Athena data sources utilized by the Tableau dashboard before publishing.

 • There are two ways to configure the plan to refresh the Athena data sources with respect to time.
-One is a Live connection, and the other is Data extract
+One is a Live connection, and the other is Data extract.

 • Tableau Live connections provide real-time updates, with any changes in the data source reflected in Tableau right away, while Data extracts are snapshots of data that are optimized into system memory and may be retrieved rapidly for viewing.
 In sophisticated or complex visualizations with vast datasets, filters, and computations, Data extracts are likely to be significantly quicker than live connections.
-Based on your use cases and preferences, you can choose the configuration plans.

 • With Tableau Desktop, you can also view the raw SQL query generated from the visualizations that were created previously.